 - Motivational enhancement therapy has been shown as an effective intervention strategy for people struggling with alcohol, nicotine and marijuana addiction.

 Recovery is a process that requires support and commitment.
-The Recovery Village Palm Beach uses MET and other evidence-based treatment options to help you in your journey to recovery.
+The Recovery Village Palm Beach at Baptist Health uses MET and other evidence-based treatment options to help you in your journey to recovery.
 If you are feeling ready to make a change relating to your substance use, reach out for help today.

 National Institute on Drug Abuse.
 “Motivational Enhancement Therapy (Alcohol, Marijuana Nicotine).”
 Accessed September 15, 2019.

 Crits-Christoph, P., Gallop, R., Temmes, Christina, et al. “The Alliance in Motivational Enhancement Therapy and Counseling as Usual for Substance Use Problems.”
 The National Institutes of Health, December 2009.
 Accessed September 15, 2019.